kammitama5/kammitama5.github.io/_posts/2020-05-15-Saturday-May-15th.md

   because "no one wants 2D drawings anymore".
 And therefore, I unwittingly found myself at the intersection of the effects of technology disruption on people I personally interacted with and knew.
 Many of them were older artists, veterans of the industry; if I mentioned their names, people would look in awe.
 And yet, they were out of work.
-- Some sat beside me in class, wanting to know who I was and why I was taking the class, and they had all the connections in the world, all the experience in the world.
+- Some sat beside me in class, wanting to know who I was and why I was taking the class (but only briefly; I had little connections and wasn't particularly useful to anyone), and they had all the connections in the world, all the experience in the world.
 If I had a fraction of the success they had had in Hollywood, I would be considered a massive success in my home country.
 And yet, they sat there, disheveled, begging the head of the school if there was any way they could take a specific class with a professor they knew "might be working on huge movie" and